 Class-Based Experiential Learning

-We applied experiential learning principles through a ‘mock’ research project during our evidence-to-practice course.
+In 2025, the NBNP class of 2024-2026 applied experiential learning principles through a class-based research project during our evidence-to-practice course.

 This opportunity was possible because of a partnership between the surgical unit’s clinical nurse educator (CNE) and our course instructor.
 Together, they identified that quality and research initiatives, when theory-based, may not be exciting or engaging for students.